A few of the things I'm working on now

 I average approximately a talk or interview per day.
 I speak to reporters and frequently appear on podcasts based in media outlets around the world.
 My goal is simple: to alert the public that we’re in a climate emergency.
 I also write articles when I have the time and energy.

 Unfortunately, I get too many requests now to fulfill all of them, and I’ve given up trying to keep my media page up to date.
-If you know of ways I can get my message to larger numbers of people, please contact me.
+If you work in PR or the media and you think you can help me get the message of climate urgency to larger numbers of people, please contact me.

 When my sons decided to start climate striking in front of their school in the morning during drop off, I noticed more kids joining them, parents honking and encouraging them, and parents with younger kids having conversations about “what the big kids” were doing and why.
 I realized this was a way to climate-activate a school, and I wondered if climate-activated schools could then catalyze meaningful climate action within their communities.